alttch/tpm-km/README.md

 ## FAQ

+### What PIN is used for?

+PIN is used to add additional protection to your system.
+Without PIN attacker can not boot your system to login prompt, so he can not use any local or network exploits.

+When booted, there are 3 attempts to enter PIN, after the 3rd attempt, the key is deleted from TPM.

+WARNING: using PIN before v1.2 may be insecure.

+### Can I boot my system without PIN?

+If you've forgot your PIN, just press Cancel at PIN prompt dialog.
+The key will be deleted from TPM and the script fall back to password prompt.
+After booting, you may re-seal keys back to TPM.

 ### Can I disable PIN protection?

 This is insecure, but yes, of course you can.
-Put some default PIN into configuration file and that's it.
+Put a default PIN into configuration file and that's it.
 Don't forget to re-create initrd as well.

+### Should PIN be only numeric?

+In tpm-km, PIN is just called "PIN", because most of encrypted disk mangers use numeric PINs.
+But no - it can be alpha-numeric and include special symbols.
+It's up to you.

 ### What can be configured?